If you wish to master any instrument that you decide to play, you are bound to come across scales and methods to study

 The E Major Scale: Notes, and its Relative Minor Scale

 For guitarists, E is a key that comes up a lot when writing or just jamming (learn how to find the key of a song here).
-This is mostly because of the low E string (6th string), which makes it more convenient to play certain things, while having that low note available right there.
+This is mostly because of the low E string (6th string), which makes it more convenient to play certain things.

 The E Major scale has some accidentals (sharpened notes).
 If you check the Circle of Fifths, you’ll see that if you’re starting from C Major at the top (no accidentals), you need to move 4 times to the right until you reach E Major.

 This means it has 4 sharps, giving us the following scale notes:

 - E, F#, G#, A, B, C#, D#